yarin181/AP2_ASS2/README.md

 # WINK - Chat Application 🗨💻
 ### ***Overview:***
 The Chat Application is a web-based application that allows users to log in, sign up, and engage in real-time chat conversations.<br />
-It consists of three main pages: Log In page, Sign Up page, and Chat page.<br /> **How to run the Project?<br />**
+It consists of three main pages: Log In page, Sign Up page, and Chat page.<br />

+**MongoDB Server Configuration:**

+Before running the server, make sure you have a MongoDB server running with the following configuration:

+- Connection String: "mongodb://localhost:27017"

+**How to run the Project?<br />**
 * write the command line "npm install"
 * run the server
-* wrute in the url:"http://localhost:5000"
+* write in the url:"http://localhost:5000"
 <br />

 **Log In Page:<br />**
 The Login page is the entry point for users who have already registered for an account.<br />